Gia Tech And Hyundai Motor Group Sign Mou For Future Mobilityllaboration

 "Like Georgia Tech, Hyundai is a global brand that is synonymwith quality, innovation, and a commitment to advancing technology to make a positive difference in the world.
 The more we have gotten to know each other, the more obvithe alignment of our values has become," said Georgia Tech President Ángel Cabrera.
 "I am grateful for the transformative investments Hyundai is making in our state, and I am proud that the Hyundai brand will feature prominently on our campus.
 I look forward to working with Hyundai leaders to deepen our partnership as we work to develop exceptional leaders and produce new ideas that will shape the automotive industry and advance mobility in the future."

 "Georgia is like a second home to us," said Jay Chang, President and CEO, Hyundai Motor Company.
 "We are a mission-driven organization with a very compelling point of view about the future.
-We feel a great responsibility to contribute to a sustainable future in which all humankind can live safely and healthily while enjoying freedom of movement.
+We feel a great responsibility to contribute to a sustainable future where all humankind can have a safe and healthy life while enjoying freedom of movement.
 On behalf of all ofat Hyundai Motor Group, we are thrilled to create a partnership with Georgia Tech that includes research and applications to support the future of sustainable mobility, hydrogen economy, workforce development, and smart cities, among many other areas of cooperation.
-This is the beginning of a partnership that will last for decades and is one of the reasons why we chose Georgia for our EV investments."
+Today is the beginning of a partnership that will last for decades, and this partnership is one of the reasons why we chose Georgia for our EV investments."

 "Hyundai's investments in Georgia will create tens of thousands of jobs and bring tens of billions of dollars in economic impact for decades to come," said José Muñoz, President and Global COO of Hyundai Motor Company, and President and CEO of Hyundai and Genesis Motor North America.
 "Proximity to institutions like Georgia Tech was one of the many reasons Hyundai selected Georgia for our new EV manufacturing facility.